 Honorary Fellows are appointed to help us build long-term strategic relationships across the University.
 The positions aren't time limited and we really look forward to building on these partnerships.

-I'm Vice Provost and Chair of the Faculty of Science, Engineering and Medicine.
-I'm also Professor of Psychology at WMG.
+I'm Vice Provost and Chair of the Faculty of Science, Engineering and Medicine (from 1 August 21)

 Don Pollacco (Astrophysics)